sammwyy/advanced-mc-server-security-guide/README.md

 as well as hacked books, the same thing happens with potions, [AntiHackedPotions](https://www.spigotmc.org/resources/antihackedpotions.17716/) detects potions with dangerously high spells or that can get the server crashed and removes them.

 ### Skull Exploit
-Like the previous points, minecraft heads have many properties that can be exploited and corrupt worlds, chunks or crashear the server.
+Like the previous points, minecraft heads have many properties that can be exploited and corrupt worlds, chunks or crash the server.
 We can detect and remove them using [Skull Exploit Fix](https://www.spigotmc.org/resources/skull-exploit-fix.26099/)